City wins, United draws in FA Cup; Brighton, Villa out

 TOP-FLIGHT UPSETS

-Whether Villa and Brighton will be too disappointed with their FA Cup exit is open to question.
+Whether Villa and Brighton will be too disappointed with their FA Cup exits is open to question.

 Survival in the lucrative Premier League is their first priority and that is far from guaranteed, with both teams within four points of the relegation zone.